tariq7299/final-project-cs50/frontend/public/to-do.md

 - Rebuild AddExpense frontend from groundup using Plain CHAD CSS
 - Handle form vaidation via HTML in frontend
 - Style the frontend --- COLORS  NICEER-ICONS BETTER-BUTTON
+- Enable user to add new category
+-  Make the add expense button not floating but instead a part of the pview, to not obstruct any expenses
 ## ChooseTimeFrame
 - Add the total expense beside each month name
 - Animate the arrow when user clicks on the already opened accordion !